deku-3/Amul-Auto-Order/README.md

 - ✅ **Login Session Saver**
   Skips the OTP dance.
 Your session stays active and ready.

-- ✅ **UPI Push-to-Approve**
+- ✅ **UPI Push-to-Pay**
-  Just tap "Approve" on your phone — no need to enter anything manually.
+  Just enter your UPI PIN on your phone — no need to fill anything manually on the website.

 - ✅ **Adjustable Refresh Timing**
   Want ultra-fast sniping or slower polling?
 You're in control.

 > ⚡ Just run the script.
-As soon as stock drops, you'll get a UPI payment notification — tap to approve, and it's yours.
+As soon as stock drops, you'll get a UPI payment notification — tap to enter UPI pin, and it's yours.

 ---